MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 The main tasks for this exercise are as follows:

 1. Prepare for scaling Azure Virtual Desktop session hosts
+2. Set up diagnostics to track Azure Virtual Desktop autoscaling
-2. Create a scaling plan for Azure Virtual Desktop session hosts
+3. Create a scaling plan for Azure Virtual Desktop session hosts

 #### Task 1: Prepare for scaling Azure Virtual Desktop session hosts